 Some people thought I was finally losing my marbles when I spoke my vision, though others saw what it implied.
 OakDragon was a potent energy-symbol, and it has worked well.
 Though what has mattered has been the embodiment of this image, through the long hours, months and years of work invested by so many good souls, working away come rain or shine, come success or crisis, in growth and in service.
 Many have been cooked in the fiery breath of the oaken dragon.

 Things went well at first that season, but then complications arose.
 Sid, bless him, the then 'King of the Convoy', had sought shelter in the Glastonbury Camps in the controversial days of the 'Battle of the Bean-Field' near Stonehenge, and now he was with us in the OakDragon.
-I had not wanted him, but I was overruled by others.
-It seemed to me he was driven by an urgent force, anti-authoritarian yet Churchillian in style.
+I had not wanted him, but I was overruled by others - he was popular and somewhat populist, needing to be boss.
+He was driven by an urgent force, anti-authoritarian yet Churchillian in style.
 His driving force met mine in a growing clash.

 Added to this, members of a therapeutic community from Ireland came to one camp carrying their own rather emphatic and confrontative agendas.
 Other individuals swooped and rattled around with a spectrum of callings, obsessions and objectives, adding to a rich array of curdling interests and unconscious dynamics which altogether were proving to be too much.
 Sharing, mutual trust and growth were turning into weariness, bitterness and acrimony amongst the crew – though many campers had a fine time, hardly aware of these background frictions.

 Things got complex.
 Many people were sliding out of their depth.
 In the end, it was a no-blame situation – we were all bravely swimming in the deeps, and no one had a clear overall grasp of all that was happening.
-In the OakDragon core-group we were overstretched.
+In the OakDragon core group we were overstretched.
 I was wearing too many hats and others in the core-group were in crisis-management mode.
 There were serious financial shortfalls.
+Two people brought in to help with financial management began undermining and sidelining me, making decisions behind my back.
 Wires were getting hot and tangled.
 However, the camps of that season were still remarkable.

 What amazed me was how varying different people's perceptions were – our critics were offering us entirely contradictory statements, sometimes about the very same single issue.
 I was having to learn how to distinguish between projection and genuinely useful feedback.
 Energies were spicy, rising to a crescendo at the Harmonic Convergence in August 1987, in the middle of our largest-ever camp.